Numerical methods for solving PIDEs arising in swing option pricing under a two-factor mean-reverting model with jumps: Abstract

 \section{Abstract}

 This paper concerns the numerical valuation of swing options with discrete action times under a linear two-factor mean-reverting model with jumps.
-The resulting sequence of two-dimensional partial integro-differential equations (PIDEs) are convection-dominated and possess a nonlocal integral term due to the presence of jumps.
+The resulting sequence comprises two-dimensional partial integro-differential equations (PIDEs); each equation is convection-dominated and possesses a nonlocal integral term due to the presence of jumps.
 Further, the initial function is nonsmooth.
 We propose various second-order numerical methods that can adequately handle these challenging features.
 The stability and convergence of these numerical methods are analysed theoretically.
 By ample numerical experiments, we confirm their second-order convergence behaviour.
+In addition to the numerical valuation of swing options, a study of their Delta Greeks and the optimal exercise policy is performed.